Gluten-free and the law

 Gluten-free - foods containing 20 parts per million (ppm) gluten or less

 Only foods that contain 20 ppm or less can be labelled as 'gluten-free'.
-The term can be used on specialist substitute gluten-free products like breads, flours and crackers, which may contain gluten-free (Codex) wheat starch, as well as processed foods that are naturally gluten-free like soups, ready meals and snacks.
+The term can be used on specialist substitute gluten-free products like breads, flours and crackers, which may contain gluten-free (Codex) wheat starch, as well as processed foods made from naturally gluten-free ingredients like soups, ready meals and snacks.
 The ‘gluten-free’ label may also be used for uncontaminated oat products.
 For oat products labelled gluten-free the oats themselves must also contain no more than 20 ppm.

 Meals served by caterers, including restaurants, hospitals and schools, that are labelled gluten-free must contain no more than 20 ppm gluten.